digi-brains/ya-router/README.md

 ## Installation

+Current version is 1.1.0

-`composer require digi-brains/ya-router 1.0.0`
+`composer require digi-brains/ya-router 1.1.1`

 ## Overview

 YaRouter assumes 3 things.

-1. You are, through your server or document root config file, directing all traffic through a single entry point; such as `index.php`.
+1. You are, through your server or document root config file, directing all traffic through a single entry point/bootstrap file; such as `index.php`.

 2. You have a directory structure for your view files that reflects your information arcitecture.
 [1](#allviews)